AyuHamano/AyuHamano/README.md

-### Hello, i'm Ayumi 🦋, a Software Engineering student
+### Hello, i'm Aline Ayumi 🦋, a Software Engineering student
 - 🤓 I program in C language and i know a little bit of HTML\CSS
 - 💻 At the moment, i'm interested in Web Development
 - 📖 I’m currently learning: